nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* `address of newly created list`: success
+* `address of newly created list`: Success
 * `0`: any error

 Description

 Creates a new list object in the SDR; the new list object initially contains no list elements.
-Returns the address of the new list, or zero on any error.
+Returns the address of the new list or zero on any error.

 ---